ebaymademepoor/django_milestone_project_myTeam/README.md

 ## AREAS FOR IMPROVEMENT:

 I have spent a lot of time and learned a huge amount while putting together this site.
 In order to complete the course within the timescales I decided to draw a line under what I had already produced but I know there are areas that could have been improved upon.
 Here are a few areas that I know could be improved:

-1) Testing - As indicated above, the automated testing for this site is somewhat limited but that is partly down to my lack of knowledge on how to test CRUD operations.
-It is also down to my inexperience in writing some of the functions for the site, not too many functions actually return anything which feels pretty essential when thinking about automated tests.
-This is something I will have to consider going into my final project.

-2) DRY coding - I know there are some areas of my code that could have been much dryer in hindsight.
-In particular, the code that creates the filters and sort methods within the recipes view in apps.py could have been compacted a lot.
-Also, createThisRecipeData within main.js repeats and the same result could have been achieved in a more consolidated way.
-If I had more time then these would have been two areas that I would have refactored to get the same result but with better code.
+1) Testing - As indicated above, the automated testing for this site is incomplete.
+However, I do feel I have have demonstrated a lot of knowledge in these areas and feel very confident in automated testing, particularly using the django testing framework and the coverage tools.

+2) Styling - A lot of work has gone into the features of this site but it still doesn't look as professional as I would like it too.
+I could spend another 3 months on the styling of this project alone and probably will post project!

 Thank you for reviewing my website!
 I hope you liked it as much as I did creating it!  :)